 - Map of Highland Avenue with approximate speed hump locations

 Current phase: pilot program to be installed August 2018

 The City will install two radar feedback signs along 7th Avenue between Glendale Road and Court Street, one for northbound traffic and one for southbound traffic.

 The signs display the driver's speed and caution them to slow if they are speeding.
 Research indicates that feedback signs may be effective at lowering speeds, especially among drivers exceeding the speed limit by 10 MPH or more.

 Staff will re-evaluate speeds 6 and 12 months after installation to measure their effect on speeds.
 Staff recommend that signs be removed if they do not produce a substantial sustained reduction in speeds or if maintenance and reliability becomes an issue.

 No additional installations of radar feedback signs will be considered elsewhere until after the end of the 12-month study period is complete.

 Current phase: construction Spring 2018

-Speed humps will be installed at four locations along Friendship Street and spaced to allow drivers to travel at a consistent speed of 20-25 MPH.
-Signs will be posted and speed humps are painted to make drivers aware of their location.
+Speed humps were installed at four locations along Friendship Street, between Court Street and Brookside Drive, and allow drivers to travel at a consistent speed of 20-25 MPH.

 For questions about Iowa City’s Neighborhood Traffic Calming Program, contact Assistant Transportation Planner Sarah Walz at 319- 356-5239 or email@example.com.